|

 to your own time with our software.

-I have answered your concerns about the knowledge test.
+we have answered your concerns about the knowledge test.
 If you have

 additional concerns, please don't hesitate to contact us by submitting

-a ticket via our
+a ticket to our

 helpdesk system.